-Jones has helped Florida State advance to four of the last six NCAA Tournaments including coaching the Seminoles to an appearance in the Sweet 16 of the 2011 NCAA Tournament.
-The Seminoles played in four consecutive NCAA Tournaments (2009-12) after playing in the NCAA Tournament only four times in the 13 years prior to Jones’ arrival in Tallahassee as the Seminoles’ associate head coach for the 2002-03 season.
-After winning 12 ACC regular season games and winning the 2012 ACC Championship, the Seminoles tied the school record by earning a No. 3 seed in the East Region in the NCAA Tournament.
+Jones has helped Florida State advance to four NCAA Tournaments including coaching the Seminoles to an appearance in the Sweet 16 of the 2011 NCAA Tournament.
+The Seminoles played in a school-record four consecutive NCAA Tournaments (2009-12) after playing in the NCAA Tournament only four times in the 13 years prior to Jones’ arrival in Tallahassee.
+After winning a school-record tying 12 ACC regular season games and winning the 2012 ACC Championship, the Seminoles tied the school record by earning a No. 3 seed in the East Region in the NCAA Tournament.
 It had been 19 years since the Seminoles had earned a seed higher than No. 5 in the NCAA Tournament.
 Florida State was a No. 5 seed in the 2009 NCAA Tournament.

 Florida State won its first ever ACC Championship in 2012 as it swept through the ACC Tournament with wins over Miami in the quarterfinals, No. 2 seeded and No. 6 ranked Duke in the semifinals and No. 1 seeded and No. 4 ranked North Carolina in the Championship game.
 The Seminoles finished the 2012 season with a 25-10 overall record and a school record tying 12-4 mark in ACC play.
 Florida State earned the automatic bid to the NCAA Tournament as the ACC Champion and played in its school record fourth consecutive NCAA Tournament where it advanced to the third round for the second consecutive season.
 The Seminoles defeated an ACC-high six ranked teams including both Duke and North Carolina twice and defeated each of the four Tobacco Road teams in the ACC (Duke, North Carolina, NC State and Wake Forest) in the same season for the first time since joining the ACC for the 1991-92 season.